Coaching Intensive

 There are times when you need an intensive session.
 Something with all the time for all the words and a compassionate someone to listen.

-You know it’s going to take time to pour it all out.
+You know it’s going to take time to pour it all out because once it starts, your story needs a safe place to land.

 What if your story had more space to breathe?